net-lisias-ksp/Principia/Installing,-reporting-bugs,-and-frequently-asked-questions.md

 # Installing
 The binaries for Windows and Ubuntu x64 can be found in the readme.

-For Macintosh 64-bit users, we don't have a build at this point.
-Contact us if you are interested in contributing one.
+For Macintosh users, we don't have a build at this point. [**@lamont-granquist**](https://github.com/lamont-granquist) has been providing [builds](https://github.com/lamont-granquist/Principia/releases) that are regularly updated to track our master.

 Don't reuse an existing save after installing Principia, create a new one (see below).